untoldengine/UntoldEngine/docs/proposals/GaussianSplatStreaming.md

 **Status:** Proposal — no code yet
 **Scope:** Gaussian splat assets in UntoldEngine core: a cooked payload format, an offline cooker in the Swift CLI, and the runtime residency, culling, LOD and sort changes needed to render millions of splats inside a normal mesh scene.
 All Apple platforms; designed against Apple Vision Pro.
-**Baseline:** `develop` as of 2026-09-04.
+**Baseline:** `develop` as of 2026-09-04 (revised the same day after auditing the gaussian work landed on `develop` in August 2026; the first draft had surveyed an older branch).
 **Series tracker:** see §8 for the planned PR breakdown; the live status of each PR is kept in the tracking issue on the fork.

 ---

 ## 1. Purpose

-Splats in UntoldEngine today are one `.ply` read whole into memory, expanded into one flat GPU buffer, culled per splat every frame, sorted per entity every frame, and drawn one entity at a time.
-That is fine for a viewer and wrong for the use the engine now needs:
+UntoldEngine already renders, streams and LOD-switches Gaussian splats (§2).
+What it lacks is a payload that can be read by range and held at a fraction of today's bytes per splat, a sort that is correct across several splat entities, and the scene-side links that let a splat stand in for a mesh.
+Those are what the use the engine now needs requires:

 1. **Object twins (first).** The scene renders through the standard Metal geometry pipeline.
 Chosen objects, a table, a sofa, hand over to a captured Gaussian splat twin.
 Several at once, composited correctly with each other and with the meshes around them.
 2. **A world through a window (second).** A mesh room has a window; through it the user sees a captured splat world.
 The user stays in the room, leans and looks; quality just beyond the glass must be excellent.